 The threshold for ratification of this Agreement is 25% plus one (1) of voters of each First Nation to vote "YES" and those who vote "YES" must be a majority of votes cast.
-Where the above threshold is not achieved there may be deemed ratification where there are more "YES" votes than "NO" votes in a second vote and as outlined in this Agreement.
+Where the above threshold is not achieved there may be a second vote and where there are more "YES" votes than "NO" votes it will be deemed ratified.